zacksai/Stardew-Helper/README.md

 ### Final Solutions:
 - make this a studying opportunity
-- learn how to pin thangs to the screen
+- learn how to pin thangs to the screen *if time allows*

 ---